The Unspoken Truth about Divination Cards

 The truth about divination cards is, they tell the truth.

-It doesn't matter how pretty or artsy or soft or sweet the cards may be in appearance.
+It doesn't matter how pretty, artsy, soft, or sweet the cards may appear.
 It doesn't matter if they're called divination cards, oracle cards, fortune-telling cards, or Tarot cards.

 They all share one huge factor: The truth.

 It's something that can catch the casual user by surprise.
-It's something that can catch the professional user by surprise, too, at times.
+It's something that can catch the professional user by surprise at times as well.

-All these years later, when I now use an assortment of divination cards in intuitive readings both for clients and for myself, I can still be taken aback by the truth the cards will reveal.
+All these years later, when I now use a variety of divination cards in intuitive readings, both for clients and for myself, I can still be taken aback by the truth the cards reveal.
+Sometimes, it feels like an ambush.
+Maybe that's divine intervention?
+Definitely, it's a spirit intervention. :-)

 And it's all of this that probably led to me enjoying a robust LOL moment when I came across this image on Instagram recently (edited for language and grammar):